-This guide brings together the region's signature attractions, organised so you can plan by interest, by time available or simply by curiosity.
-Some details — opening hours, prices, transport options and access roads — change with the seasons, so treat the practical notes here as a starting point and always verify current conditions locally before you travel.
-When you are ready to go deeper, our best places to visit, travel tips and visa and entry guides cover the essentials in detail.
+Below you will find the region's signature attractions grouped by category, plus itineraries, standout experiences and practical tips to help you shape your days.
+Some details β opening hours, prices, transport and access roads β change with the seasons, so treat the notes here as a starting point and always verify current conditions locally before you travel.
+To decide where to base yourself, see our best places to visit; for the essentials, our travel tips and visa and entry guides go deeper.

 Want a personalised plan?